awsdocs/amazon-elasticache-docs/doc_source/redis/Redis-Global-Datastores-Console.md

    + Encryption at rest – Enables encryption of data stored on disk\.
 For more information, see [Encryption at rest](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html)\.
 **Note**
 You can supply a different encryption key by choosing **Customer Managed AWS KMS key** and choosing the key\.
 For more information, see [Using Customer Managed AWS KMS keys](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html#using-customer-managed-keys-for-elasticache-security)\.
    + Encryption in\-transit – Enables encryption of data on the wire\.
 For more information, see [Encryption in transit](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/in-transit-encryption.html)\.
-For Redis engine version 6\.x, if you enable encryption in\-transit you are prompted to specify one of the following **Access Control** options:
+For Redis engine version 6\.0 onwards, if you enable encryption in\-transit you are prompted to specify one of the following **Access Control** options:
      + **No Access Control** – This is the default setting\.
 This indicates no restrictions\.
      + **User Group Access Control List** – Choose a user group with a defined set of users and permissions on available operations\.
 For more information, see [Managing User Groups with the Console and CLI](Clusters.RBAC.md#User-Groups)\.
      + **Redis AUTH Default User** – An authentication mechanism for Redis server\.
 For more information, see [Redis AUTH](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/auth.html)\.